 Louisiana is committed to rapidly growing its current and future software workforce through investments totaling more than $38 million in the computer science and engineering departments of higher education institutions across the state, including Louisiana State University, the University of Louisiana at Lafayette, the University of New Orleans, Louisiana Tech University, and the Louisiana Community and Technical College System.
-These investments were made in conjunction with project announcements in the state by CGI, CSRA, IBM, GE and CenturyLink.
+These investments were made in conjunction with project announcements in the state by CGI, CSRA, IBM and CenturyLink.

 Strategic Investments in Higher Education Expand Talent Pipeline

 As part of the IBM project in Baton Rouge, Louisiana committed to invest $14 million over 10 years in computer science programs — with at least 65 percent of those funds dedicated to the LSU School of Electrical Engineering and Computer Science.
 This funding will enable LSU to double its computer science faculty and triple the number of annual computer science graduates within five years.
 For IBM, this partnership allows for input on university curricula and delivers the talent pipeline to meet the workforce needs of IBM and others.

 “In any decision like this there are myriad factors that contribute to the decision.
 But for us it ultimately came down to the strength of the technology skills pipeline — the sheer potential of the people in Louisiana — and the quality of the partnership we’re building with the public sector on multiple levels — the state, Baton Rouge and the university system.”